scexao-org/vampires_dpp/README.md

 (Experimental) Tools for processing VAMPIRES data

-WARNING: version 0.13.0 has breaking changes!
+WARNING: version 0.13.0 has breaking changes that have not been fully documented!
 Contact Miles for more details.

 ## Installation